muratk5n/thirdwave/en/2022/02/costs-lcoe.md

 Levelized Cost of Hydrogen (LCOH)

 Similar to LCOE but for pure hydrogen generation.
-There are multiple routes to H2 generation other than electrolysis (using electricity) a cost calculation of the final product can be beneficial.
+There are multiple routes to H2 other than electrolysis (using electricity) a cost calculation of the final product for each source can be useful.

 Simple LCOE Concept